Aurelian Honor Society: Membership

 Contemporary membership is based on an election process coordinated by the incumbent delegation.
-Aurelian selects sixteen prominent members of the Junior class to join the Society annually.
+Aurelian selects sixteen prominent members of the Junior class to join the society annually.
+Members are selected based on seven criteria: athletic, educational, executive, literary, oratorical, religious, and scientific.
 Editors of publications such as The Yale Herald, varsity athletics captains, and other student leaders are typically well represented among Aurelian's ranks.